dmrrlc/connectiq-sailing/README.md

-# WIP Sailing app for connectIQ Garmin watches
+# Sailing app for connectIQ Garmin watches

 Features
 - 5 min race start timer sequence
-- pre-start GPS tracking (splitted sequence)
+- pre-start GPS tracking
-- race GPS tracking (splitted sequence)
+- race GPS tracking (new lap)
 - current speed
 - current direction

+How to use it
+- press the menu for starting the 5min race start timer
+- the activity tracking will wait for GPS signal and start automatically until you exit the app